eoscostarica/gGoods/README.md

 	</a>
 </p>

-# gGoods are NFTs that enable communities to raise funds
 ## Why gGoods?
 [gGoods](https://ggoods.io) is an open-source NFT standard that enables organizations and communities to create their own NFTs to raise funds.
 Creating an NFT is easy and straightforward using our avatar creator.
-The NFTs are then purchased by donor as collectables that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc.
+The NFTs are then purchased by donors as collectables that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc.

 ## Who’s behind gGoods?
 gGoods was created by a group of Costa Rican techies at [EOS Costa Rica](https://eoscostarica.io).
 It was our submission to the 2021 [Beyond Blockchain EOSIO Hackathon](https://block.one/news/launches-beyond-blockchain-hackathon/) organized by block.one.